 The United States Constitution guarantees our right to a jury trial in both the original document and the Bill of Rights.1 The same right is further guaranteed by our Texas Constitution, art.
 1, sec.
 15. But more precisely, each constitution guarantees the criminally accused a right to a jury that is fair and impartial.
-To this end, voir dire was designed as the mechanism to ensure impartiality.
+To this end, jury selection was designed as the mechanism to ensure impartiality.
 It’s the primary means by which bias is discovered in potential jurors.
 However, even the U.S. Supreme Court has recognized that “determining whether a juror is biased . . . is difficult, partly because the juror may have an interest in concealing their own bias and partly because the juror may be unaware of it.”
 See Smith v.
 Phillips, 455 U.S. 209 (1982)(O’Connor, J., concurring).
-And when potential jurors fail to reveal their bias the voir dire process (and the trial itself) becomes corrupted.
+And when potential jurors fail to reveal their bias the jury selection process (and the trial itself) becomes corrupted.
 For without identifying juror bias a criminal defense lawyer cannot exercise appropriate peremptory challenges and challenges for cause.
 As a result, the seating of a potentially biased juror can raise grave implications for the fairness of a jury trial.2

 Our own jury trial experience teaches us that a juror’s self-report of biasing experiences and attitudes can be unreliable.
 People generally want to believe they are fair and are unlikely to admit they’re biased.
 Further, a juror’s answers may be untrustworthy since they can lack awareness of their own biases.3 People also want to respond to questions with socially desirable responses.
 And there is social pressure to conform to how the group thinks.
 Lastly, prospective jurors may simply lie.

-So how can we get jurors to tell us the truth?
+So how can we get jurors to tell us the truth during jury selection?
 First, they must trust us before they’re willing to reveal their true feelings.
 Trust is an outflow of a relationship.
 Consequently, building relationships is our starting point with the jury.
 We begin by interacting with them as individuals.
 We listen, understand, respond, and affirm them as individuals.
 Furthermore, jurors must see their answers affect us.
 They must see they have the power to change our direction and elicit a human response from us.
 Remember that jurors follow these relationships.
 Later in the trial jurors will be following relationships we build with witnesses.
 But for now, we engage in an active relationship with them to engender trust and openness.
 Acknowledge a juror’s courage for sharing something personal.
 Respond to their feelings and empathize with them.
 Although we have prepared questions for voir dire, don’t seek refuge in our scripts.
 Rather, be attuned to the “tick-tock” of the individual we are sharing with.
 If we don’t, we’ll be punished by their failure to bond with us.
 If they don’t bond with us they’ll find another to bond with.
 Maybe a fellow juror or maybe the prosecutor.